faceyspacey/respond-framework-docs-old/docs/co-located-components.md

 It's a co-location solution that makes perfect sense for Respond.
 Bet you didn't think co-location and a route centric framework were compatible!

-> In the future, as we invest more into GraphQL, we'll investigate the usage of fragments to reduce duplication between parent and child queries, as Relay does.
+> In the future, as we invest more into GraphQL, we'll investigate the usage of fragments to provide data masking and to reduce duplication between parent and child queries, as Relay does.